Using the Snowflake Connector for Kafka with Apache Iceberg™ tables¶

 Configuration and setup¶

-To configure the Kafka connector for Iceberg table ingestion, follow the regular setup steps for a Snowpipe Streaming-based connector with a few differences noted in this section.
+To configure the Kafka connector for Iceberg table ingestion, you follow the regular setup steps for a Snowpipe Streaming-based connector with a few differences noted in the following sections.

 Grant usage on an external volume¶

-For example, if iceberg table is going to use kafka_external_volume
+For example, if your Iceberg table uses the kafka_external_volume

 , run the following statement: